PolymerLabs/wizzywid/README.md

 obviously has no shadow DOM (unless you add just a custom element), so if in it you add a `<style> div {color: red}</style>`, this will, of course, style all the divs in the app, and you'll have a hard time removing that code :(

+### Adding a new theme
+To reskin the app, you need to define a set of custom properties.
+Check the `retheme` method in `app.js` for the list.